jamesec/jamesec.github.io/o/changing_emotion.md

 So, I feel fear with my abusive father.
 My need was a need for safety.
 But as a young child, I just feel the fear.
 The fear gets stored in memory.

 And then I react with fear to minor situations when I'm an adult.
 So, we first have to take you to that fear, then get what did you need, help you to feel you deserve to have safety.
-And then when you feel you deserve to have safety, your brain automatically starts generating.
+And then **when you feel you deserve to have safety, your brain automatically starts generating**.

 I'm angry that I didn't get the safety I deserved.
 I'm sad that I didn't get the safety I deserved.
 And often anger and sadness are the two very helpful adaptive emotions.